sonjaoffwood/GettingAndCleaningDataAss2/README.md

 * using the melt function, transforms the data into longform data with subject and activity being the IDs, and ultimately
 * retransforms the data into wideform data using the dcast function.

-The final data is written to a text file in the original
+The final data is written to a text file in the original working directory, called 'finaldata.txt'.